Triv2/writing/guides/illness.md

 - High fructose corn syrup, this stuff has been linked to tons of gastrointestinal issues and diabetes, it's just bad in general.
 - High sugar content foods, candies, baked goods and similar.
 - Heavy oil or greasy foods can cause issues with this and other gastrointesteinal issues.
+- Sodas and sugary beverages can cause issues as well.

 **Prescribed Medication**: SSKI (potassium iodide solution)- this is a high powered vitamin iodide mixture that my GI says can only be done once every 3 months.
 For some people it works really well.
 First time I did it my acne/skin issues got worse for a week, but after that it dramatically reduced over the next month.
 Only downside for me atleast, is I think my body built up a resistance to it because after using it for 2 years, it’s not nearly as effective.
 Taking a break for 2 years then going to try it again.